Languages at Mosslands

 Broaden their cultural references:

 Providing opportunities to promote cultural understanding is a vital element of language learning.
-We are therefore committed to ensuring that the MFL curriculum contains many elements of cultural reference to French- and German-speaking countries and their communities.
+We are therefore committed to ensuring that the MFL curriculum contains many elements of cultural reference to French/German/Spanish speaking countries and their communities.
 We also offer students the opportunity to take part in visits abroad during their time at Mosslands.
-In the last academic year 2015/16, we ran Erasmus trips to France and Germany as well as a sports trip to our French exchange school in Antibes in the South of France.
-In the year ahead we will be running further Erasmus trips to Portugal and Poland.
-Further regular visits to our countries of study are also expected in the near future.
+In the last academic years 2016/2017/18, we ran Erasmus trips to France, Germany, Portugal, Italy, and Romania, Poland as well as a sports trip to our French exchange school in Antibes in the South of France.
+With the threat of BREXIT looming, the Erasmus Projects might be stopped for a while but we are being pro-active and already making connections with the British Council and our European partners to carry on with Exchanges in the near future.